About

 My primary focus is on the full lifecycle of data platforms: architecture, ingestion, transformation, governance, and delivery to BI and analytics consumers.
 Day to day that means working with dbt and Databricks as the transformation layer, Redshift and Iceberg as storage, and AWS CDK for infrastructure.
 I write mostly SQL and Python, with GitHub Actions handling CI/CD across projects.

-I have been migrating existing ETL architectures toward a modern lakehouse model (Bronze/Silver/Gold), and alongside that I have been developing internal tooling, quality frameworks, and engineering standards to support that shift.
+I have been migrating existing ETL architectures toward a modern lakehouse model.
+Alongside that I have been developing internal tooling, quality frameworks, and engineering standards to support that shift.

 On the AI side, my work at Future Facts increasingly involves applied LLM tooling: integrating language models into workflows, building internal AI tooling, and helping clients understand how to move from experimentation to production.